JDittes/kickstarter-analysis/README.md

 In all months, successful campaigns are more common than failed ones.
 In fact, in all but three months of the year, August, October, and December, campaigns were 70% more likely to be successful than to fail (/kickstarter-analysis/outcomes_without_outliers.png).

 The best time to launch a theater fundraiser, however, is in the late spring or early summer.
 During these months, successful campaigns are significantly higher than failed ones.
-April and May campaigns are more than twice as likely to succeed than fail: [successes were 113% higher in April and 104% higher in May than failures] (pct_higher_by_month.png).
+April and May campaigns are more than twice as likely to succeed than fail: ![successes were 113% higher in April and 104% higher in May than failures] (https://github.com/JDittes/kickstarter-analysis/blob/main/pct_higher_by_month.png).

 The hardest months to launch occur towards the end of the year.
 In August successes outstripped failures by only 53%.
 In October that ratio fell to 30%.
 And in December successes were only 6% more likely than failing campaigns.